particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 On the B SoM, pin 17 is NFC1 which is NC on the M SoM.
 Pin 19 is NFC2 but is D20 on the M SoM.
 Pin D20 can only be used as GPIO.

+### Wake from hibernate vs. B SoM

+The B SoM can wake from `HIBERNATE` sleep on any pin.

+The M SoM can only wake from `HIBERNATE` on the `WKP` pin.
+O the M SoM (and B SoM), WKP is pin A7.

 ### Full pin comparison

 {{!-- BEGIN do not edit content below, it is automatically generated 2ad3dc88-d864-49db-bb3a-46b2a2f7ced0 --}}